Australia will send spy jet, missiles to help UAE fend off Iran

 granted humanitarian visas to five Iranian female soccer playerswho sought asylum, citing fears for their safety after they declined to sing the national anthem during a match on the Gold Coast last week.

-The prime minister and defense minister said in their statement that Australia has supported action aimed at preventing Iran from getting a nuclear weapon and preventing it from continuing to threaten peace and security.
+The Prime Minister and Defence Minister said in their statement that Australia has supported action aimed at preventing Iran from getting a nuclear weapon and preventing it from continuing to threaten peace and security.

 “Our position remains that we do not want to see the conflict continue to escalate,” they said.
 “We call on all parties to uphold international humanitarian law and to protect civilian life.”
 BLOOMBERG